cchipman21804/EnterpriseCOBOLv6.3/README.md

 Time Value of Money calculation utility that calculates the future value of a savings account balance that is compounded monthly from the initial investment (Present Value), the annual interest rate, and the term (in years).
 It accepts terms less than one year by entering decimal years.
+SAVINGS runs interactively in a Unix shell or from the TSO READY prompt.

 WINDCHIL.cbl
 "Wind Chill Calculator"
 Calculates the wind chill from the outside air temperature and the wind speed.
+WINDCHIL runs interactively in a Unix shell or from the TSO READY prompt.